ae2079/funding-pot/README.md

 `npm run test steps/main.test.js`

-**NOTE:** Due to the number of real transactions and API calls included in this test, it can occasionally fail for wallet-related reasons (nonce issues).
+**NOTE:** Due to the number of transactions and API calls involved with this test, it regularly fails for wallet-related reasons (nonce issues).
 If this happens, you can try to run the test again.

 ### Cleanup

-Since the end-to-end test uses some randomness for determining the contribution sizes, it can happen that both test contributors hit the 2% cao and don't qualify for joining the funding pot.
-In this case you can clean up the test data and start from scratch by running:
+Since the end-to-end test uses some randomness for determining the contribution sizes, it can happen that both test contributors hit the 2% cap and don't qualify for joining the funding pot.
+In this case you can clean up the test data by running `npm run clean` and start from scratch.

-`npm run clean`

-This will remove all auto-generated files from `/data` and generate new ones the next time you run the tests.
+This command will remove all auto-generated files from `/data` and allows you to generate new ones the next time you run the tests.

 ## Run the script